 Of growing concern is the cyber threat to critical infrastructure, which is increasingly subject to sophisticated cyber intrusions that pose new risks.
-As information technology becomes increasingly integrated with physical infrastructure operations, there is increased risk for wide scale or high-consequence events that could cause harm or disrupt services upon which our economy and the daily lives of millions of Americans depend on.
-Ensuring cyber security requires coordinated efforts throughout an information system.
+As information technology becomes increasingly integrated with physical infrastructure operations, there is an increased risk for wide-scale or high-consequence events that could cause harm or disrupt services upon which our economy and the daily lives of millions of Americans depend on.
+Ensuring cybersecurity requires coordinated efforts throughout an information system.

 - Application security

 - Information security

 - End-user education

 One of the most problematic elements of cybersecurity is the quickly and constantly evolving nature of security risks.
 The traditional approach has been to focus most resources on the most crucial system components and protect against the biggest known threats, which necessitated leaving some less important system components undefended and some less dangerous risks not protected against.
 Such an approach is insufficient in the current environment.
 Adam Vincent, the CTO-public sector at Layer 7 Technologies (a security services provider to federal agencies including Defense Department organizations), describes the problem: